Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-as-a-new-buyer/Essential Tech Requirements Before Connecting with TravelgateX as a Buyer! 🛠️.md

 sidebar_position: 1
 ---

-# Essential Tech Requirements Before Connecting with TravelgateX as a Buyer! 🛠️
+# Essential Tech Requirements Before Connecting with TravelgateX as a Buyer

 ## Preparing for Hotel-X API Development: Key Considerations Before Embarking on Development Work